- There are many reasons why someone may be hesitant to get a vaccine, such as a long history of mistreatment and negative healthcare experiences.

 - Myths and conspiracies about vaccines may seem silly to you, but it causes real fear in people who don’t know how the jabs work.

-- The best way to help address these concerns is not dismiss people’s fears, but rather hear them out.
+- The best way to help address these concerns is not to dismiss people’s fears, but rather hear them out.

 The scenario: Your best friend, or sibling, isn’t sure if they want to get vaccinated against COVID.
 They’re not completely against vaccines, but they have concerns, such as worries about side effects and safety.
 How do you convince them to go for a jab?